arahman25/arahman25/README.md

-- 👋 Hi, I’m Ahmed Ali Abdelrahman
+- 👋 Hi, I’m Ahmed Ali.
-- 👀 I’m interested in coding and problem solving.
+- 👀 I’m interested in AI/ML/DL and problem solving.
-- 🌱 I’m currently learning Data Analytics, AI and Web Development.
 - 💞️ I’m looking to collaborate on useful projects.
-- 📫 How to reach me, by mail ahmed073@msn.com or +201066688497
+- 📫 How to reach me, by email ahmed073@msn.com.

 <!---
 arahman25/arahman25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.